Safety Beds: What Are They and Who Needs One?

 Bed Windows

-Windows provide a way for children to still connect and not feel isolated in a safety bed, allowing them to view parents, caregivers, and other family members, and reduce claustrophobia.
+Windows provides a way for children to still connect and not feel isolated in a safety bed, allowing them to view parents, caregivers, and other family members, and reduce claustrophobia.
 In safety beds with rails, the windows are usually constructed as clear, while fabric or enclosed safety beds are usually covered in a close-knit mesh that kids can see through.

 Wood Finish

 For safety beds that are designed in a wooden frame, there are several different natural wood veneers to choose from to complement your decor.
 As a rustic birch with a straight grain and random knots, the Alder finish is moderately light, resulting in a clear, natural veneer.
 Maple shows very little wood grain and is the lightest wood color.
 A little darker than maple, the Oak finish shows more natural wood grain and is relatively light in color.
 A bit darker than maple or oak, but still quite light in color, the Cherry finished wood will gradually darken naturally over the years.
-The Mahogany finish is similar to the cherry in that it darkens over time, but varying significantly in tone and naturally lighter than the typical dark mahogany.
+The Mahogany finish is similar to the cherry in that it darkens over time, but varies significantly in tone and is naturally lighter than the typical dark mahogany.
 Safety beds made with fabric and/or mesh also offer a range of colors to match your room.

 Accessories

-A number of different safety beds offer add-on options such as access ports for medical tubing, IV poles and mounting brackets, additional openings or windows, and much more.
+A number of different safety beds offer add-on options such as access ports for medical tubing, IV poles, mounting brackets, additional openings or windows, and much more.
 Some also offer a wide range of choices when it comes to mattresses, casters, Trendelenburg options, low bed conversion, length extensions, and other customizable design features, ensuring the safety bed meets your child’s specific needs.

-A: A safety bed is designed to keep children and adults safely in bed throughout the night, preventing wandering and falling injuries.
+A safety bed is designed to keep children and adults safely in bed throughout the night, preventing wandering and falling injuries.
 Often used to stop children from climbing out of bed, safety beds come in a wide variety of designs to optimize sleep, comfort, and safety for the occupant.

-Q: How do you keep a special needs child in bed?
+How do you keep a special needs child in bed?

-A: The sleep hygiene strategies you employ with special needs children aren’t all that different from what works for other children - many children of any ability tend toward hyperactivity at bedtime!
+The sleep hygiene strategies you employ with special needs children aren’t all that different from what works for other children - many children of any ability tend toward hyperactivity at bedtime!
 Or they may wander around at night, not getting the rest they need.
 Here are some of the best suggestions you can employ to prepare your child for a successful night of good sleep:

 • Ensure your child is getting plenty of physical activity during the day, which will help them expend energy and fall asleep easier at night.
 Be sure to limit this rigorous activity to an hour or two before bedtime.